Donald Vails

 Reverend Donald Raymond Vails, Jr. (December 25, 1948 – September 10, 1997), was an American gospel musician and pianist.
 He started his recorded music career in 1977, with the release, Donald Vails Choraleers on Savoy Records.
 Vails released sixteen albums with two labels, Savoy Records and Sound of Gospel.
 He released five albums that charted on the Billboard magazine Gospel Albums chart: He Promised a New Life in 1984 with Savoy Records, 1986's Yesterday, Today and Forever with Sounds of Gospel, 1987's Until the Rapture again with Sounds of Gospel, In Jesus Christ I Have Everything I Need in 1990 also with Sounds of Gospel, and 1994's A Sunday Morning Songbook with Savoy Records.
 The album, He Decided to Die, was a Grammy Award-nominated release, and it was certified as a gold album by the RIAA.

 Early life

-Vails was born on December 25, 1948, in Atlanta, Georgia, as Donald Raymond Vails, Jr., whose parents sent him to a nursery school at Gospel Choral Union, and this instilled in him a love of gospel music and the piano.
+Vails was born on December 25, 1948, in Atlanta, Georgia.
+His parents sent him to a nursery school at Gospel Choral Union, and this instilled in him a love of gospel music and the piano.
 He was reared in the church in his hometown at Mt.
 Zion Baptist Church.
 He was leading a choir by age twelve, and after high school, he relocated to Detroit, Michigan to pursue a degree in engineering at Detroit Institute of Technology and formed The Choraleers in 1969.
 Vails relocated to Washington, D.C., in 1985 to attain a master's degree in Music at Howard University.
 During this time, he became a member of Ebenezer AME Church located in Fort Washington, Maryland, and this caused the church's choir to grow from 40 to 175 participants in a few months.
-Valis also established the Salvation Corporation, an 80-member interdenominational choir.
+Vails also established the Salvation Corporation, an 80-member interdenominational choir.